masonc15/CTF-Wargame-Writeups/OverTheWire/bandit/README.md

 ### Level Goal
 The password for the next level is stored in a file called **spaces in this filename** located in the home directory.
 ### Solution
+Filenames with spaces in them need quotes so we enter `cat "spaces in this filename"`

+PW: `UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK`

 ---